This blog may contain affiliate links. Read our disclosure policy for more info.

 Interestingly, the wet West Coast weather makes quad biking all the more fun – as your guide will tell you the more mud the better for this experience!
 Not sure there could be a more beautiful place to go quad biking in NZ and this is one tour that’s high on my bucket list.

-Across Country Quad Bikes is the company that runs tours in Franz Josef and their tours cost $180 NZD for one person, $230 for two (on one buggy or quad bike), and $280 for three.
-Tours start at 10 am and 2 pm daily and you should book it online in advance.
+Franz Josef Wilderness Tours is the company that runs tours in Franz Josef and their tours start at $123 NZD for two people and go up depending on the size of your group.
+Tours start at 10 am daily and you should book them online in advance.

 8. Go skydiving